0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ------------------------------------------------------------
 ```

-Don't worry, I know it looks a little scary after real mode, but it's easy.
-For example LIMIT 15:0 means that bits 0-15 of Limit are located at the beginning of the Descriptor.
+Don't worry, I know it looks a little scary after Real mode, but it's easy.
+For example LIMIT 15:0 means that bits 0-15 of the segment limit are located at the beginning of the Descriptor.
 The rest of it is in LIMIT 19:16, which is located at bits 48-51 of the Descriptor.
 So, the size of Limit is 0-19 i.e 20-bits.
 Let's take a closer look at it:

 1. Limit[20-bits] is split between bits 0-15 and 48-51.
 It defines the `length_of_segment - 1`.
 It depends on the `G`(Granularity) bit.